Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Restore-AzureRmSqlInstanceDatabase.md

 Accept wildcard characters: False
 ```

-### -TargetManagedInstanceName
+### -TargetInstanceName
-The name of the target managed instance to restore to.
+The name of the target instance to restore to.
-If not specified, the target managed instance is the same as the source managed instance.
+If not specified, the target instance is the same as the source instance.

 ```yaml
 Type: String